Stuart Matthewman

-Stuart Colin Matthewman (born 18 August 1960), also known as Cottonbelly, is an English songwriter, record producer and musician.
+Stuart Colin Matthewman, also known as Cottonbelly, is an English songwriter, record producer and musician.
 He is best known as the guitarist and saxophonist of the band Sade.
 His work as a member of Sade has earned him four Grammy Awards and a Rock and Roll Hall of Fame nomination in 2024.
+Alongside the rest of the band, Matthewman was inducted into the Hall of Fame in 2026.
 Matthewman has also worked extensively with Maxwell, co-producing the majority of his albums.
 Additionally, he is also a member of Sweetback.

 Early life and career

-Matthewman was born on 18 August 1960 in Hull, East Riding of Yorkshire.
+Matthewman was born in Hull, East Riding of Yorkshire.
 In 1982, he relocated to London.

 Joining Latin funk band Pride, Matthewman met singer Sade Adu and they began writing songs together.
 Teaming with bassist Paul S. Denman and keyboardist Andrew Hale, they formed the band Sade.
 Sade signed with Epic Records in 1984.
 In addition to songwriting, Matthewman can be heard on saxophone, guitar, keyboards, and programming.
 He appeared on all of Sade's tours and albums: Diamond Life, Promise, Stronger Than Pride, Love Deluxe, Lovers Rock, and Soldier of Love all of which went triple platinum in the U.S. and have totalled sales over 40 million albums worldwide.

 In 1995, percussionist Karl Vanden Bossche introduced Matthewman to then unknown singer Maxwell.
 Matthewman co-produced, co-wrote, and played saxophone and guitar on Maxwell's albums: Maxwell's Urban Hang Suite (Columbia, 1996), Embrya (Columbia, 1998), Now (Columbia, 2001) and blackSUMMERS'night (Columbia, 2016).

 In 1996, Matthewman along with Andrew Hale and Paul Spencer Denman formed the studio band Sweetback.
 Their work featured instrumental songs and songs with guest vocalists.
 They released two albums, Sweetback (1996) and Stage 2 (2004).

 Matthewman co-wrote, performed, and produced tracks on Santessa's 2000 trip-hop album, Delirium, released on Sony.

 Using the pseudonym Cottonbelly, Matthewman released the dub/electronic album, X Amounts of Niceness in 2010 and produced remixes for artists.